-On 24 February 2022 the Russian army started military operations in Ukraine, which are still ongoing at the date of our audit report.
-In connection to this, there have been, amongst others, impacts on businesses in Ukraine and Russia.
-The sanctions implemented caused unforeseen rise and volatility of market prices, FX and interest rates.
+On 24 February 2022, the Russian army started military operations in Ukraine, which are still ongoing at the date of our audit report.
+In connection to this, there have been, among others, impacts on businesses in Ukraine and Russia.
+The sanctions implemented caused an unforeseen rise and volatility of market prices, foreign exchange and interest the Group's controls over the valuation of financial instruments, deferred tax assets and goodwill.

+We involved valuation specialists to assist us in performing our audit procedures which included among others the following procedures.
+We evaluated the appropriateness of rates.
 It is difficult to estimate the further development of market prices and the key macroeconomic indicators.
 As a consequence, the valuation of financial instruments, goodwill and the recoverability of deferred tax assets are a highly subjective area due to the level of judgement applied by the management.